johnteske/fmail-dev/README.md

 #fmail-dev
-Streamlining HTML email development using Grunt.
+Streamlining HTML email development using Grunt, working within limitations of ESP.

 ###Limitations of Email Service Provider
 Does not support: